tangowhisky37/CoderDojo/README.md

 We'll use this section for updates.

+- 140118 : Enrollments for Term 1 2018 in the process of being confirmed.
+Sessions scheduled to begin weekend of the 27th of Jan 2018.
 - 171217 : Wrapped up term 4 2017 with our christmas party.
 Bookings open for Term 1 2018.
 See "Howto Book A Seat Section" below.
 - 031217 : Last class for Term 4 2017 is on the 17th of December 2017.
 - 071117 : Registrations for Semester 4 are now closed.
 Registration for Semester 1 2018 will open soon.